Everything you need to coach clients through their first five sessions and lock them in long-term.

 J V: Right.

 Matt: Brilliant.
-Now J V, I know that a lot of people pick up and do what they love, but the problem they have is they struggle with charging for it.
+Now J V, I know that a lot of people pick up and do what they love, but the problem they have is they struggle with charging for it, even if it’s a differentiated and unique business model.
 And they tend to devalue themselves so, so much.
 And I know that you, you talk about extensively in your shows – the mindset to achieve abundance, and having that abundance mentality.
 Would you mind imparting some of that wisdom with my audience?

 Matt: That’s exactly right.